tituspaul-cy/PyRAT/README.md

 Everything here was built and tested on machines I own.
 Do not use this on systems without explicit permission.

 **What it does**
-Reverse TCP connection — client connects back to to the controller
+Reverse TCP connection: client connects back to to the controller

-File system browsing — navigate the victim's directories
+File system browsing: navigate the victim's directories

-Controlled file transfer functionality — pull any file from the client machine in a controlled lab environment
+Controlled file transfer functionality: pull any file from the client machine in a controlled lab environment

-Multi-client support — handle multiple victims simultaneously
+Multi-client support: handle multiple victims simultaneously

 Explored pesistence mechanisims commonly observed in malware analysis research